Could staying local be good for your business?

 9 November 2017 by Leigh Cowlishaw

-There is just something therapeutic about supporting local independent hotels and venues.
-And if your own business can benefit from it too, then it’s a no brainer.
+Something therapeutic in supporting local independent hotels and venues?
+If your own business can benefit from it too, it’s win/win.

 Take a look at some of the reasons why buyers should consider including independent hotels and venues in their travel programmes...